camunda/camunda-bpm-platform/engine-rest/engine-rest-openapi/README.md

 * use the name and package structure of the Rest DTOs when possible ([org.camunda.bpm.engine.rest.dto.ExceptionDto.java](https://github.com/camunda/camunda-bpm-platform/blob/master/engine-rest/engine-rest/src/main/java/org/camunda/bpm/engine/rest/dto/ExceptionDto.java) -->
 [org/camunda/bpm/engine/rest/dto/ExceptionDto.ftl](https://github.com/camunda/camunda-bpm-platform/blob/master/engine-rest/engine-rest-openapi/src/main/templates/models/org/camunda/bpm/engine/rest/dto/ExceptionDto.ftl))
+* the definitions of the models are resolved automatically via the folder structure.
+The `/models` directory should contain only the models that are used in the documentation, any additional files (macros and reusable files) should go to [commons](#commons), do not create empty folders.
-* use the macros from the previous section when possible
+* use the macros from the previous section when possible.
-* for the `property` macros DO NOT forget to put `last = true` param for the last property, that will take care for the comas in the json file
+* for the `property` macros DO NOT forget to put `last = true` param for the last property, that will take care for the comas in the json file.
 * the DTOs that have sorting or pagination properties should use the [common templates](#commons).

 ### paths

 Contains the endpoints definitions of the Rest API.
 Instructions:
 * each resource has its own folder under /paths (e.g. `/process-instance`, `/deployment`)
-* each resource directory contains `all.ftl` file that contains endpoint paths, methods and includes endpoint definition templates.
 * the path of the endpoint is resolved to a folder structure (e.g. get process instance count `GET /process-instance/count` goes to `/paths/process-instance/count`).
+NOTE: The paths are resolved automatically from the folder structure, please keep the file structure of `/paths` clean, without any additional files, different than the endpoint definitions (for example the reusable templates should go in [commons](#commons), do not create empty folders and so on).
 * the dynamic endpoints should be structured with brakes like `process-instance/{id}/variables/{varName}/data`, then the path parameters (`id` and `varName`) should always be included in the endpoint definition and marked as `required`.
 * the name of the method's request (GET, POST, PUT, DELETE, OPTIONS) is the name of the template file (get.ftl, post.frl, etc.).